microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/identityproviderbase-update.md

 In the request body, provide the OData type and the JSON object with one or more properties that need to be updated for a [socialIdentityProvider](../resources/socialidentityprovider.md) object in Azure AD tenant.

-In Azure AD B2C, provide the OData type and the JSON object with one or more properties that need to be updated for a [socialIdentityProvider](../resources/socialidentityprovider.md) or an [openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md) object.
+In Azure AD B2C, provide the OData type and the JSON object with one or more properties that need to be updated for a [socialIdentityProvider](../resources/socialidentityprovider.md) object.

 ### socialIdentityProvider object